 Catching up with Mollie: Strategist.

-We sat down with strategist Mollie, to find out what the trends are with Early Careers audiences.
-And no, we don’t mean TikTok trends, you can put the ring light down…
+We sat down with strategist Mollie, to find out what the trends are with Early Careers (EC) audiences.
+(Spoiler: it’s more than just TikTok trends, you can put the ring light down…)

 What trends are we currently seeing in Early Careers candidate behaviour?